-Since this site is dedicated to helping people build wealth from scratch, I want to challenge you to switch gears and think about this concept a little differently.
+Since this site is dedicated to helping people build wealth from scratch, I want to challenge you to switch gears and think about the concept a little differently.

 Just like a stream of cash would be continuous, so would the benefits of a money tree.

 Every season the fruit (money) could be harvested and deposited in your bank account… season, after season, after season.

-With this analogy, it’s a lot easier to trace it back to its beginning.
-Where does a plant that produces fruit have its beginning?
+With this analogy, as I said, it’s a lot easier to trace it back to its beginning.

 In a seed, of course.

-It’s your job to find some fertile land (an opportunity) to sow and plant that seed (your cash).
+It’s your job to find some fertile land (an opportunity) to sow and plant that seed in (your cash).

 Still with me?

 You then continue to plant seeds until eventually you have an entire orchard of money trees that produce cash crops year in and year out.

 You have no idea how potent one idea, some sweat equity, and just a little bit of seed (money) can be.

 But you must plant and nurture those first seeds or nothing will ever happen.
-Nothing happens until a seed is planted.

 If you want to create massive wealth, you must discipline yourself to replant all the new seeds your crop produces.
-Think about it.